By Sanya Sud

 Police now routinely use mobile tracking, facial recognition, and social media scraping during investigations.
 These tools can help locate suspects or reconstruct timelines—but they raise concerns about overreach.

 India still lacks clear data protection legislation and procedural safeguards on digital searches.
-As tech becomes more embedded in criminal investigations, the risk of rights violations increases unless boundaries are clearly defined.
+As technology becomes more embedded in criminal investigations, the risk of rights violations increases simultaneously, unless boundaries are clearly defined.
 The courts will soon have to decide: how much surveillance is too much?
 In what cases can accused persons be asked to share their phone or social media passwords (if any)?
+Should the police have access to all the personal data of an accused in their mobile phone, even if unrelated to a crime?
 In what cases can social media companies be forced to share personal data of accused persons or other witnesses?

 6. Making Trials More Transparent and Accessible

 Small steps like these can help demystify the trial process and reduce dependence on informal channels.
-Over time, they can also build more trust in the system.
+Over time, such measures can also foster greater trust in the system.

 What’s Next?